 Today, the standard for MRI in a clinical setting is a 1.5T MRI.
 A 1.5T machine is faster than lower strength MRIs and is ideal for abdomens and chest MRIs (where patients are asked to hold their breath for the MRI sequence).
 Where there is more signal with a 1.5T magnet than a 1.2T magnet, there are great options as to what can be done with the extra signal – you can run shorter scan times (reduces possible motion) and have higher quality images.

-The Camry, the Lexus and the Ferrari – a new way to look at MRI.
+The Corolla, the Lexus and the Ferrari – a new way to look at MRI.

-A fun way to look at the strength of an MRI is through this example: Let’s say a 1.2T magnet is a Toyota Camry – a 1.5T magnet is a Lexus – a 3T is a Ferrari.
-The Ferrari is in a league of its own, but is not practical for all purposes (can’t put more than two people in it, can’t carry any luggage, goes so fast you might get into an accident or a ticket, sits too low to the ground, etc.).
-The Toyota Camry and Lexus however are a lot closer to each other, but the Lexus has more features, better reputation and more advantages.
+A fun way to look at the strength of an MRI is through this example: Let’s say a 1.2T magnet is a Toyota Corolla– a 1.5T magnet is a Lexus – a 3T is a Ferrari.
+The Ferrari is in a league of its own, but is not practical for all purposes (goes extremely fast, sits low to the ground, etc.).
+The Toyota Corolla and Lexus however are a lot closer to each other, but the Lexus has more features, better reputation and more advantages.
 If you were offered a brand new fully loaded free car, which would you prefer, the Camry or the Lexus?
 Another analogy is a hi-def TV – would you prefer a 70 inch set (1.5T) or a 56 inch set (1.2T).
 While the 56 inch set would do the trick, watching the Super Bowl on a 70 inch high-def screen would allow you to see every play at a better angle.